sternho/restaurant/restaurant/readme.md

 ### Build

 * go to the project root
+* run "rustup default nightly" command to download nightly library for web server.
-* run "cargo build" command.
+* run "cargo build" command for compile the application.

 ### Run